Ludonope/TequilAPI/index.md

 ---
 ##IRequest

 The request is quite simple.
-In addition of the IBase methods, it's simply is composed of a method and a Uri.
+In addition of the IBase methods, it simply is composed of a method and a Uri.

 ```cpp
 virtual Method method() const = 0;